Vein Disease - Chronic Venous Disorder (CVD) - Venous Reflux

 Venous insufficiency or venous reflux is by far the most common cause of venous disease.
 It refers to the condition where blood escapes from its normal flow path towards the heart and flows in a retrograde direction in the veins, down into an already congested leg and other regions of the body.
 Venous insufficiency or venous reflux occurs when incompetent or defective vein valves fail to promote the normal return of blood to the heart against the pull of gravity, leading to congestion in the veins of the lower legs (venous hypertension).
 Physical inactivity often contributes to the problem; when we walk around, the muscle activity in our calves and thighs squeeze the deep veins and facilitate the return of deoxygenated blood to the heart.
 During long periods of sitting, this mechanism is inactive and the venous pressure in the lower leg increases.
 Over time, the vein walls may begin to 'give in' and stretch out due to the sustained pressure, and the one-way valves in these veins begin to fail, causing the blood to flow backwards and pool in the lower leg, further increasing venous pressure.

 BLOOD FLOW IN HEALTHY VEINS vs FLOW IN DILATED VEINS WITH INCOMPETENT VALVES

 Venous insufficiency often starts at the major drainage points where the main superficial veins empty the venous blood into the deep veins.
 At these points, genetically weak valves are susceptible to giving in to the high pressure and high flow conditions that exist in the deep veins and allow the blood to flow in the reverse direction.
 Once a section of these main (truncal) veins fail and dilate, valves further down the vein will often sequentially fail from the accumulating pressure to eventually form unsightly veins and sometimes lead to more serious conditions.
 Fortunately these complications can now be prevented by means of safe and minimally invasive procedures that are performed in a doctor's office.
-They include varicose vein treatment with either Venefit (VNUS Closure), or EVLT, foam Sclerotherapy, microphelebectomy, and Sclerotherapy.
+They include varicose vein treatment with either Venefit (VNUS Closure), Endovenous Laser Therapy (EVLT), or foam Sclerotherapy.